HomeSpan/HomeSpan/docs/README.md

 * Dedicated classes that utilize the ESP32's 16-channel PWM peripheral for easy control of:
   * LED Brightness
   * Servo Motors
-* Integrated Push Button functionality supporting single, double, and long presses of:
+* Integrated Push Button and Toggle Switch functionality supporting single, double, and long presses of:
   * Physical pushbuttons that connect an ESP32 pin to either ground or VCC
   * Touch pads/sensors connected to an ESP32 pin (for ESP32 devices that support touch pads)
 * Integrated access to the ESP32's on-chip Remote Control peripheral for easy generation of IR and RF signals